PhilEllis/Splanets/README.md

 - Tryagain - Document checking completed.
 No errors or warnings to show.
 - Rocketlaunch - Document checking completed.
 No errors or warnings to show.

+### Javascript validator

 ### External testing
 - All testers confirmed that all buttons and navigation links performed the correct function.
-- The testers provided feedback on the opacity used on the cards within the home page stating that the opacity was such that the text was hard to read.
-The opacity was increased an re-tested by the users who were satisfied that the text was now clearly readable.
-- Initially the about page contained one card with all of the about information.
-The feedback from users was that this was hard to read all together and due to the responsive element and amount of text the text size was quite small.
-This was tackled by breaking the content over two responsive horizontal cards and increasing the font size.
-This received better feedback from the users saying it was easier to read and digest.
+- The testers provided feedback on being able to click the buttons area not just on the circular planet.
+This is due to the images being square png files with a transparent background.
-- Testers on tablets and mobiles identified that the images added via media query had negative space above the hero image and navigation.
-This was corrected by adding all of the css styling to the medi query and not just stipulating the image change.
+- Testers on tablets and mobiles identified that the background image was not extending or stretching down responsively with the change in button layouts.
+This caused issues in the fact that the white writing under the planets disappeared against the white background.
-- During the testing process a gutter along the entire right side of the site pages was discovered.
-I identified an area within the footer to be responsible with a css style rule targeting the padding of a row.
-This was removed and all gutters disapeared.
+- During the testing process it was discovered that the animation was not fully visible to it maximum effect.

 ### Compatibility Testing
 - Browser Compatibility tested via [Browser Stack](https://live.browserstack.com/)